 Nutrition information is automatically calculated, so should only be used as an approximation.

 This post was first published in August 2014.
-Updated in April 2020 with new photos, tips and video.
+Updated in March 2025 for housekeeping.

 Some of the links in this post may be affiliate links – which means if you buy the product I get a small commission (at no extra cost to you).
 If you do buy, then thank you!
 That’s what helps us to keep Kitchen Sanctuary running.
 The nutritional information provided is approximate and can vary depending on several factors.
 For more information please see our Terms & Conditions.